kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 able to solve many issues and enhance a number of your application features.
 Triggers can be one of the most useful tools to add to a DBA or application developer’s arsenal.

 ## 5-1.
-Automatically Generating Column Values
+Automatically Generating Column Values(how use before insert)

 **Problem**
 You want to automatically generate certain column values for newly inserted rows.
 For example, one of your tables includes a date field that you want to have populated with the current date when a record is inserted.

 **Solution**
 Create a trigger that executes BEFORE INSERT on the table.
 The trigger will capture the system date and populate this date field with it prior to inserting the row into the database.
 The following code demonstrates how to create a trigger that provides this type of functionality for your application.
 In the example, the EMPLOYEES table is going to have its HIRE_DATE populated with the current date when a record is inserted into the EMPLOYEES table.

 ```sql
 CREATE or REPLACE TRIGGER populate_hire_date